gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ```

 ## Helpers
-Grunt's helper system has been depreciated in favor of node `require`.
+Grunt's helper system has been removed in favor of node `require`.
 For a concise example on how to share functionality between gruntplugins, please see [grunt-lib-legacyhelpers](/gruntjs/grunt-lib-legacyhelpers).

 ## Configuration changes
 The config.get method (used by many tasks) automatically expands `<% %>` style template strings specified as config data inside the Gruntfile.

 See the [[grunt.template]] documentation for more information.

-Directives (like `<foo>`) have been removed, but their functionality has been retained.
+Directives (like `<config>`) have been removed, but their functionality has been retained.
 These fairly straightforward replacements can be made:

 * `'<config:prop.subprop>'` → `'<%= prop.subprop %>'`
 * `'<json:file.json>'` → `grunt.file.parseJSON('file.json')`